Morgpo/Downly/README.md

 ## Technical Notes
 - Uses yt-dlp for downloading and ffmpeg for processing
-- PyInstaller for standalone executable creation
+- PyInstaller for standalone executable creation (directory-based distribution)
+- Executable and dependencies are bundled in a single directory for easy distribution
+- Path resolution works in both development and bundled environments